Mehakpal123/react-flow/README.md

 1. Download or Clone this Repository files in your Local Machine.
 2. Open project root in terminal, and run command "npm install".
 3. Once packages are installed, run "npm start".
-4. Hopefully your project should be running on localhost at port 3000. http://localhost:3000
+4. Your project should be running on localhost at port 3000. http://localhost:3000

 # About Project
 The project once start on localhost:3000, will show a bunch of nodes and edges grouped together called a graph.
 The nodes are built using AWS Icons.
 The flow data is being received from a backend server built with node.
 The nodes are draggable/movable.
 The nodes could be deleted by pressing "Backspace" button.
 The edges used are smooth and have respective label.